agirl-315/simulation/README.md

 sigmac: After decompressing, there are three m files, "err_in_data", "main", and "Model_l".
 The file named "main" (where "err_in_data" and "Model_l" are the required functions) can be executed to reproduce the (d) image in Figure 3.

 sigmagamma1: After decompressing, there are three m files, "err_in_data", "main", and "Model_l".
 The file named "main" (where "err_in_data" and "Model_l" are the required functions) can be executed to reproduce the (i) image in Figure 3.

+PRCC: After decompressing, there are two m files, "prccfinall" and "Model_l".
+The file named "prccfinall" (where "Model_l" are the required function) can be executed to reproduce the (a) image in Figure 7.
+And hide line 107 of file "prccfinall" and remove the hidden line 106, resulting in (b) image in Figure 7.